alexwhb/PySchemaGen/README.md

 This project assumes you have Orator-Orm installed.
 If you have that you are good to go.

-feel free to fork and send PRs my way. :)
+Feel free to fork and send PRs my way. :)